 Black Hawk Information

-Black Hawk is an Australian pet food brand that gained popularity and success by offering a higher standard of pet food that many of its competitors.
+Black Hawk is an Australian pet food brand that gained popularity and success by offering a higher standard of pet food than many of its competitors.

-This higher standard is thanks to their vast depth of experience they have on their team, which includes professionals in nutritional science and experienced veterinarians.
+This higher standard is thanks to the vast depth of experience they have on their team, which includes professionals in nutritional science and experienced veterinarians.

 Black Hawk products can be purchased from a large number of physical pet food stores in Australia.
 In addition, Black Hawk recipes can be purchased from select online retailers such as PetCircle and PetStock.

 Black Hawk Product Range

 Black Hawk has a small range of dog food recipes, all of which are dry food recipes.

 Black Hawk chooses to focus its dog food range on puppies, which is unusual as most brands tend to aim the majority of their recipes at adult dogs.